anton-liauchuk/java-interview/collections.md

 + https://stackoverflow.com/questions/322715/when-to-use-linkedlist-over-arraylist-in-java

 ## What is the implementation of HashMap?
-Hashmap uses the array of Nodes(named as table), where Node has fields like the key, value (and much more).
+***HashMap*** uses the array of Nodes(named as table), where Node has fields like the key, value (and much more).
 Here the Node is represented by class HashMapEntry.
 Basically, HashMap has an array where the key-value data is stored.
 It calculates the index in the array where the Node can be placed and it is placed there.
 Now while getting the element from HashMap, it again calculates the index of the element to retrieve and goes to the array index and returns the value of the element/Node(if exists).
 ###### Relative links:
 + https://medium.com/@mr.anmolsehgal/java-hashmap-internal-implementation-21597e1efec3
 + https://www.geeksforgeeks.org/java-util-hashmap-in-java/

 ## What are the implementations of Map?
-The Java platform contains three general-purpose Map implementations: HashMap, TreeMap, and LinkedHashMap.
+The Java platform contains three general-purpose Map implementations: ***HashMap***, ***TreeMap***, and ***LinkedHashMap***.
 Their behavior and performance are precisely analogous to HashSet, TreeSet, and LinkedHashSet
 ###### Relative links:
 + https://docs.oracle.com/javase/tutorial/collections/interfaces/map.html